LeoBattaglia/derya/README.md

 import{Parser} from "./index";
 let parser = new Parser();
 ...
-parser.parse(cssString);
+let css = parser.parse(cssString);
 ```

 ##Return
-Returns an Array of Strings, containing all CSS-Elements, except Comments.
+Returns an Array of CSS-Elements with all Sub-Elements and Attributes.

-Cascaded Styles (for Example in @media) are parsed as one Element.